 9 Steps to DIY Install Shiplap

-Best of all, shiplap is an easy DIY project.
-It can be done in a weekend, doesn’t cost a lot, and provides instant gratification.
-I recently jumped on the shiplap bandwagon and created an accent wall in my living space.
-This wall was quoted up to $2300 by a constructor.
-I made mine under $100!
+One of the best things about shiplap is that it’s an accessible DIY project.
+It doesn’t require a significant time commitment, can be accomplished over a weekend, and doesn’t break the bank, yet provides immediate satisfaction.
+Recently, I hopped onto the shiplap trend and transformed an accent wall in my living space.
+Remarkably, a contractor quoted up to $2300 for a similar project, but I managed to create mine for less than $100!

 I love how the shiplap provides division of space in my family room.
 It defines and accents this family office area while providing the perfect shabby chic style.
 Ready to do your own, here’s everything you need to know.